ghollies/Rising-Constellation-FAQ/content/en/docs/Agents/_index.md

 ---

 ### How do they gain experience?
-Missions:
+Missions: 10 per mission on success, but if unsuccessful can still earn 2-4 points</br>
-8 to 12 per mission depending on success but if unsuccessful can still earn 2-4 points
+Governor: 1xp per hour</br>
-Governor: 1xp per hour
+Exploring systems: 2 xp per hour

 ### What do they gain when they level?
 One skill point, for descriptions of each skill see: